jorisvandenbossche/geopandas-tutorial/README.md

 ## Downloading the tutorial materials

-**Note**: I am still updating the materials, so I recommend to only download the materials on Monday morning before the tutorial starts (or to update your local copy then).
+**Note**: *I am still updating the materials, so I recommend to only download the materials the morning before the tutorial starts, or to update your local copy then.
+To update a local copy, you can download the latest version again, or do a `git pull` if you are using git.*

 If you have git installed, you can get the tutorial materials by cloning this repo: